 Compared to before, on each iteration we now:

-3. Have already checked that the types of i and 1 are the same
+are the same - Have already checked that the types of

 Calling a function pointer is cheaper than a single hashtable lookup.
 The actual interpreter I was working had much more overhead per bytecode and typically executed heavily nested loops, so this was a clear win.